Menopause

 Menopause is the stage of life that begins after your last menstrual period.
 The years leading up to this point are called perimenopause.

-For more information on menopause, please visit the following websites:
+For more information on menopause, visit:

 Symptoms

-Common signs of menopause and perimenopause include the following:
+Common symptoms of menopause and perimenopause include:

 - Hot flashes